ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

  - The `--language` flag helps speed up transcriptions by avoiding needing to run auto language detection
  - By default whisper will generate its transcription results in all supported `.txt`, `.json`, `.tsv`, `.srt` and `.vtt` formats
    - you can limit to just the format you want it in with `--output_format`, e.g. use `txt` if you're just interested in the transcribed text
- - The default install also had warnings [FP16](https://github.com/openai/whisper/discussions/301) and [Numba Deprecation](https://github.com/openai/whisper/discussions/1344) warnings
+ - The default install also had [FP16](https://github.com/openai/whisper/discussions/301) and [Numba Deprecation](https://github.com/openai/whisper/discussions/1344) warnings

-All these issues can be resolved with the modified prompt:
+All these issues were resolved by using the modified prompt:

 ```bash
 export PYTHONWARNINGS="ignore"